finxlab/hrp-security-selection-mst/README.md

 ## Overview
 This repository contains the official code used for the paper 'Hierarchical Risk Parity Using Security Selection Based on Peripheral Assets of Correlation-Based Minimum Spanning Trees' and relevant guidelines for replication.

+The financial market has an inherent network structure induced by industrial inter-similarities and the intertwined flows of real-world goods and services.
+Financial networks have been extensively studied, and correlation-based minimum spanning trees (MSTs) have been a popular analytical tool for understanding them.
+In this context, the importance of peripheral nodes in a financial network for constructing a robust portfolio has been recognized.

+The risk parity strategy aims to build an asset portfolio that is robust to market fluctuations and variations by pursuing equal risk contributions from each asset in the portfolio.
+Hierarchical Risk Parity (HRP) effectively incorporates the hierarchical nature of the market by applying an agglomerative hierarchical clustering method to financial time series within the risk parity framework.

+There is a natural connection between the notion of hierarchy in financial markets and the perspective of viewing financial markets as networks, e.g., MST is a special case of hierarchical clustering with the single linkage criterion, and this motivates us to propose portfolios that leverage both standpoints.

+Our study proposes hierarchical risk parity portfolios using a new correlation matrix and a security selection method.
+Specifically, the proposed portfolio comprises selected assets from the peripheral node pool in a correlation-based MST.
+We used both the full cross-correlation (FC) and global motion subtracted correlation (GMSC).
+Both correlation matrices maintain—or even improve—portfolio performance compared to benchmarks, but they exhibit different behaviors depending on the number of selected assets and market conditions.

 ## Project Structure
 ```
 hrp-security-selection-mst/